Congrès Panafricain des Jeunes et des Patriotes: History

 In January 2003, they prevented Dominique de Villepin, France's Minister of Foreign Affairs, from leaving the presidential palace for three-quarters of an hour.

 In November 2004, the Young Patriots attacked French homes and businesses, forcing thousands of white people to flee, as they were thought to be French.
 This was fueled by anger over France's perceived role in the then two-year-old ongoing civil war.
 In addition, France was said to be interfering in the economy and maintaining the country as a client state.
 Calls for violence against whites and non-Ivorians were broadcast on national radio and TV after the Young Patriots seized control of its offices.
 The attacks drew international condemnation, and Kofi Annan described the group as a militia.

 In October 2005, presidential elections which were due to be held in Ivory Coast were cancelled, after Gbagbo used a law which allowed him to stay in power.
-The UN, already accused of having taken a stance sympathetic to the French as well as the northern rebels, criticised this, and this led to a series of protests in January of 2006.
+The UN, already accused of having taken a stance sympathetic to the French as well as the northern rebels, criticised this, and this led to a series of protests in January 2006.